vuoro/pelimanni/README.md

 [0, x, { transpose: 2, scale: 2 }];
 ```

-Now that we've got some sequences, we can pair them up with instruments into tracks.
+Now that you've got some sequences, you can pair them up with instruments into tracks.

 ```js
 const alternate = true;